In this article, I have listed down some very common excuses that every software tester should immediately stop giving.

 Who is to blame for this?
 Maybe awareness in the industry to some extent.
 Company policies and senior management too may be.
 But more than anything else, it is the Tester himself/herself.

-Below are the few patterns/excuses I uncovered.
+Given below are a few patterns/excuses I have discovered:

 5 Excuses Every Software Tester Must Stop Giving